The essence of the disease and its manifestations

 Liver and kidney injury.

-In some circumstances, if positive, self-esteem changes happen in life, bulimia could go away without treatment, however, treatment is normally required.
-Since bulimia is caused by social and psychological factors in addition to low self-esteem, its treatment requires psychotherapy.
+In some circumstances, if positive, self-esteem changes happen in life, bulimia could go away without treatment; however, treatment is normally required.
+Since social and psychological factors cause bulimia in addition to low self-esteem, its treatment requires psychotherapy.